Our brand story

 In the century that follows, Kempen & Co very modestly gain fame as both an innovative company and a highly trustworthy operation with a unique style of conduct.
 We come up with the first securities research publication almost by accident, and in doing so invent the métier of the research analyst, In the latter half of the century, we fine-tune our signature long term participation and start a highly involved style of shareholding.

 We can’t help but attract the interest of major foreign players in the field and as we steer closer towards the turn of the millennium, the Kempen ship sails under numerous (international) flags.
 That is, until we become an independent department of the Van Lanschot Group in the year 2007.

-Since then we’ve united an esteemed capital manager with a somewhat rowdier merchant bank in a mutual quest to create progress and value for all our clients.
+Since then we’ve united an esteemed capital manager with an ambitious merchant bank in a mutual quest to create progress and value for all our clients.
 We’re a dynamic duo with a shared, stereotype-busting mentality.
 Simply put, we work hard and create value through our expertise and esprit de corps.